 The second measure of production diversity is the Simpson’s index which was initially used in ecology to define the diversity of a given population (Simpson 1949).

-Simpson's indexi=1-sj2
+Simpson's indexi=1-sj2 with sj=aijAi

-With,

-sj2=aijAi

-Where aijsj is the part of crop j in the total area cultivated by the household i.
-Then aij is the area of the crop j used by household i, Ai is the total cropped area cultivated by the household i.
-The Simpson’s index was estimated for a household for each of the three years of the panel.
+Where aij is the area of the crop j used by household i, Ai is the total cropped area cultivated by the household i.and sj is the share of cultivated land with crop j in the total area cultivated by the household i. aij The Simpson’s index was estimated for a household for each of the three years of the panel.
 The index is bounded by 0 and 1 and allows us to measure the diversity of farm production.
-Values approaching zero indicate that a household has an unequal distribution of crops, while a value approaching one reflects an equal crop distribution across cultivated area.
+If a household cultivated one single crop, the value of the Simpson’s index is zero.
+Values approaching zero indicate that a household cultivates one main crop with small plots with other crops. has an unequal distribution of crops, while a value approaching one reflects an equal crop distribution across cultivated area.
 Areas were calculated by GPS data recorded in the surveys, when the GPS data was not available, the farmer plot size estimation was considered, estimations available in the LSMS-ISA survey.
 In cases of intercropping, each crop was taken separately.
 Given that there is no information on the proportion of an intercropped crop on a plot, we assume that each crop encompasses the entire plot.
 The two seasons, dry and rainy, were taken in consideration for the Simpson’s index as for the other variables.
 Both seasons correspond to different varieties and amount of production, consider them together reduce possible errors.

 The third production indicator has not previously been used in the literature.
 It is designed to reflect the effects of farm production diversity on the number of nutritional food groups grown by a household.
 In an analogous relationship to that between the FVS and DDS measures, our third indicator counts the number of food items from different nutritional groups produced by a household.
 In short, it distinguishes between crops based on their contribution to nutritional diversity.
 All three production diversity measures are designed to estimate the effect of production diversity on consumption diversity.
 The same nutritional matching and groups are considered as in the DDS and as a result a score is calculated between 0 and 12 inclusive.
 This new indicator is easy to calculate and could provide policy makers with an additional indicator of health.
 This variable seems important especially for households consuming their own production and we expect that a production of various nutritional food group should improve the diet quality.
 A separate exogenous variable indicating whether households raise animals such as chickens or cattle was included in the regressions to test their effect on household consumption diversity.

+ADD MOTIVATION WHY 3 PRODUCTION INDICATORS AND 3 NUTRITION INDICATORS

+CONCEPTUAL FRAMEWORK